Cell migration: Mechanistic basis of amoeboid migration

 Adhesive crawling is not the only migration mode exhibited by eukaryotic cells.
 Importantly, several cell types — Dictyostelium amoebae, neutrophils, metastatic cancer cells and macrophages — have been found to be capable of adhesion-independent migration.
 Historically, the physicist E. M. Purcell theorized (in 1977) that under conditions of low Reynolds number fluid dynamics, which apply at the cellular scale, rearward surface flow could provide a mechanism for microscopic objects to swim forward.
 After some decades, experimental support for this model of cell movement was provided when it was discovered (in 2010) that amoeboid cells and neutrophils are both able to chemotax towards a chemo-attractant source whilst suspended in an isodense medium.
 It was subsequently shown, using optogenetics, that cells migrating in an amoeboid fashion without adhesions exhibit plasma membrane flow towards the cell rear that may propel cells by exerting tangential forces on the surrounding fluid.
 Polarized trafficking of membrane-containing vesicles from the rear to the front of the cell helps maintain cell size.
 Rearward membrane flow was also observed in Dictyostelium discoideum cells.
 These observations provide strong support for models of cell movement which depend on a rearward cell surface membrane flow (Model B, above).
-Interestingly, the migration of supracellular clusters has also been found to be supported by a similar mechanism of rearward surface flow.
+The migration of supracellular clusters has also been found to be supported by a similar mechanism of rearward surface flow.